 The programme entitled “Building Capacity to Bridge the Gap: Between IMOs and the intended target audience (local and Indigenous communities, smallholders, women’s group and plantation workers) by improving understanding and access to the RSPO System” was originally planned to be implemented in 18 months (October 2018 until April 2020); however, due to some challenges on the ground, it was extended up to end of April 2021.
 The programme aimed to:

-and Indigenous communities, smallholders, women’s group and plantation workers);
+- To increase understanding of RSPO and its standards amongs the target groups audience (local and Indigenous communities, smallholders, women’s group and plantation workers);

 The community outreach programme for Malaysia was completed in April 2021, and the status and progress of all proposed activities were elaborated in the Final Project Report.
 In order to understand and assess the effectiveness of the programme – impact on the targeted grassroot stakeholders – feedback from the ground – and how the programme contributes to RSPO mission on promoting sustainable palm oil, it is critical to conduct an independent review.